hmc678/Mazon/FONTLOG.md

 After editing the glyphs of the font (i.e., the material under the directories in `Draft Material`), you can regenerate the fonts by running `makefont.py` at the command line, provided Fontforge is installed on the computer.
 The script will output two files into the root directory: `MazonHebrew-Regular.gen.sfd` and `MazonHebrew-Regular.gen.otf`.

 Please note that the font produced by `makefont.py` is a relatively refined font.
-All the niqqudot should be placed properly out-of-the-box and reasonable defaults for letterspacing are applied.
-But,
+All the niqqudot should be placed properly out-of-the-box and reasonable kerning defaults are applied.
+But, the script will print out the string `"Failed to parse color"` about half a dozen times per glyph, so if you are concerned about clobbering your terminal with text, consider running the script with `2> /dev/null` (\*nix systems) or `2> nul` (Windows).

-- No attempt has yet been made to optically align the bearings of the font on a per glyph basis, create kerning tables, substitutions, etc.
+## Tests

-- Additionally, the script will print out the string `"Failed to parse color"` about half a dozen times per glyph, so if you are concerned about clobbering your terminal with text, consider running the script with `2> /dev/null` (\*nix systems) or `2> nul` (Windows).
+### kernpairs

-Hopefully, in the future, `makefont.py` will continue to improve, and these issues will be no longer.
+Running `kernpairs.py` will generate the file `kernpairs-stub.tex`, which contains the pairwise permutations of the alef-bet (*i.e.*, אא אב אג...בא בב בג...), along with a listing of the letter and all its niqqudot.
+Subsequently running `xelatex kernpairs.tex` will yield a kerning specimen `kernpairs.pdf` for your perusal.

 ## Source files